Baroque Churches of the Philippines: Threats

 The Binondo-Intramuros bridge was completed in 2022.
 Although the bridge is about 550 meters away San Agustin Church, it may have encroached on the buffer zone prescribed for the church, which includes the walls of Intramuros and the immediate areas outside.
-If San Agustin is going to be delisted from UNESCO's World Heritage List, three other churches across the Philippines — Paoay Church in Ilocos Norte, Santa Maria Church in Ilocos and Miag-ao Church in Iloilo — would also be delisted.
-The 4 churches were collectively included in the heritage list in 1993.
+If San Agustin is delisted from UNESCO's World Heritage List, three other churches across the Philippines — Paoay Church in Ilocos Norte, Santa Maria Church in Ilocos and Miagao Church in Iloilo — would also be delisted.
+The four churches were collectively included in the heritage list in 1993.

-Other sites, nominations and programs

-Aside from the churches included in World Heritage Site 677, another church which is inscribed in the UNESCO World Heritage List is the Vigan Cathedral, included in Historic City of Vigan (WHS 502rev).

-The Philippines, a country with hundreds of historical churches, is promoted to be more active in the engagement of the National Government and concerned private and public entities to establish more UNESCO designated Church Heritage Sites in the Philippines to safeguard national treasures more effectively and to promote the country's booming tourism further.

-Extensions proposed for World Heritage Site 677

-Tentative sites

-The current official tentative sites for extension are the following: